 Here are some of the security options available on both platforms:

-An industry best-practice, Coinbase and Coinbase Pro offer two-factor authentication via SMS or the Google Authenticator app.
-This is available for login purposes as well as on a per-trade basis.
+An industry best practice, Coinbase and Coinbase Pro offer two-factor authentication via SMS or the Google Authenticator app.
+This makes logging into your account more secure and makes it less likely that hackers can gain access to it.

 Cold Storage and Crypto Vaults

-Coinbase and Coinbase Pro are two of the only exchanges that store 98% of crypto assets offline in secure cold storage (not on the internet) and away from the prying eyes of online hackers.
+Coinbase and Coinbase Pro store 98% of crypto assets offline in secure cold storage (not on the internet) and away from the prying eyes of online hackers.

 Both also employ an additional layer of protection through cryptocurrency vaults to prevent fraudulent withdrawals.
 Vaults are time-locked and can be set up with multiple user approvals so that any withdrawal request will be canceled if all approvals are not completed within a 24-hour period.